Christina Milian Stuns In A Tiny Green Bikini For Beach Swimwear Photo Shoot

 — Daily Mail Celebrity (@DailyMailCeleb) May 17, 2019

-During the other shoot for her line, Milian revealed all her hard work in the gym in a black one-piece bathing suit before than changing into a much more colorful number as she struck some poses for the photographer.
+During the other shoot for her line, Milian revealed all her hard work in the gym in a black one-piece bathing suit before then changing into a much more colorful number as she struck some poses for the photographer.

-The second look showed off even more skin, as Christina slipped into a bright neon yellow swimsuit with cut-outs to promote her line.
+The second look showed off even more skin, as Christina slipped into a bright neon yellow swimsuit with cutouts to promote her line.

 Prior to the professional bikini and swimwear shoots, The Inquisitr reported that the star shared a snap to her Instagram account as she posed in a faux snakeskin two-piece while in her hotel room during a trip to Chicago.